Abraham Lincoln Graduate Fellowship

 The first Abraham Lincoln Fellowship competition will be for the two-year recruitment awards.
 These awards provide up to two years of Graduate College funding (two years for doctoral students, one year for masters students).

 In year one of the Lincoln Fellowship, the award recipient will receive from the Graduate College a stipend of $25,000 per academic year or $2083.33 per month.
 The recipients also receive a tuition and fee waiver from the Graduate College.
-The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance assessment fee, library and information technology assessment, and $125 each Fall and Spring Semester towards Campus Care, if applicable.
+The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.

 Under the terms of the award Doctoral students are eligible to receive a fellowship from the Graduate College in the first year and in the year after passing the preliminary examinations (typically the fourth year of their program).
 In the years between the initial and renewal years, the student’s academic programs must provide a 50% nine month appointment or equivalent.
 The amount paid will be commensurate with the amount typically paid by a student's department.
 In order to be eligible for renewal of the final-year stipend, the Graduate College must be informed, in writing, by April 15th of the year prior to receiving the fourth year of funding from the Graduate College, that the doctoral student has successfully completed their preliminary examination, but not past the student's fifth year.
 In the event that a graduate program has a mechanism for financial support for students during years one and two, the Abraham Lincoln Fellowship award could be deferred to years three and four.
 In all cases, the following criteria must also be met: (1) The student must be making good progress in the program; (2) The student must have received a minimum of two years of funding support from their department.